 E. John Sebes

-John is one of two co-founders and Chief Technology Officer ("CTO") for the U.S. based Open Source Election Technology (OSET) Institute, a non-profit 501.c.3 public benefit corporation headquartered in the Silicon Valley.
+John is one of two co-founders and Chief Technology Officer ("CTO") for the U.S. based OSET Institute (“OSET”), a non-partisan non-profit 501.c.3 public benefit corporation headquartered in the Silicon Valley.
 He leads all aspects of technology strategy, vision, architecture, engineering and development for the TrustTheVote Project – the flagship effort of the Institute.

-Prior to the TrustTheVote Project, He’s been a software developer, technical consultant, and CTO, working in several areas - network infrastructure, application frameworks, embedded systems, critical infrastructure, datacenter operations - with strong common themes of risk management, security, privacy, and reliability.
-Innovation and tech transfer have been another consistent theme, in settings as varied as government-funded R&D, venture-backed start-ups, professional services, academia, and non-profits.
+Prior to the TrustTheVote Project, John has been a software developer, technical consultant, and CTO, working in several areas, including network infrastructure, application frameworks, embedded systems, critical infrastructure, data center operations, with strong common themes of risk management, security, privacy, and reliability.
+Innovation and technology transfer have been another consistent theme, in settings as varied as government-funded R&D, venture-backed start-ups, professional services, academia, and non-profits.